-Bobcat Bond is a mentoring program that matches all interested students (second year and transfer) with mentors who serve as role models, advisors, guides, and friends and whose primary function is to help Texas State students succeed.
+Bobcat Bond is a mentoring program that matches all interested students (sophomore, junior, senior, graduate, doctoral, and transfer) with faculty, staff or peer mentors who serve as role models, advisors, guides, and friends.
+Their primary function is to help Texas State students succeed.

 The University Mentoring Program was first established in 1992 by the Division of Student Affairs as a part of the University's retention plan.
 The program's mission is to increase the retention and academic success of students by providing incoming freshmen and transfer students an opportunity to learn from mentors who who serve as coaches, role models, advisors, guides and referral agents.

 In summer 2012, all freshmen mentoring moved to the Personalized Academic and Career Exploration (PACE) Center.
 Beginning in Fall 2012, the name of the program sponsored by the Retention Management and Planning office was changed to the Bobcat Bond.

 Bobcat Bond is structured to serve the student population at Texas State.
 Returning (sophomore, junior, senior, graduate, and doctoral) and transfer students that complete the Mentee Application are matched with a faculty, staff, or peer mentor.
 Students will find the greatest benefit by applying early in the semester, but applications are accepted at any time.